 Anchoring the center of town is a 101 foot tall national landmark.
 In 1975, the American Water Works Association dedicated the town's original water tower, commonly known as the "standpipe", as an American Historic Water Landmark.
 Erected in 1882, the standpipe had a capacity of 30,000 gallons and remained in service until 1955.

-One of the community's most recognizable citizens is Otis R. Bowen, Secretary of Health and Human Services under President Jimmy Carter.
+One of the community's most recognizable citizens is Otis R. Bowen, Secretary of Health and Human Services under President Ronald Reagan.
 Holding positions such as member of the Indiana House of Representatives, and Speaker of the House, Bowen was eventually elected Governor of Indiana in 1972.
-It was in 1978 that Bowen was appointed Secretary of Health and Human Services under President Reagan.
+It was from 1985-1989 that Bowen was appointed Secretary of Health and Human Services under President Ronald Reagan.

 [Historic Bremen Depot was re-dedicated to the Town of Bremen on May 1, 2011.]
 The Bremen Historical Society engaged in an effort to move, restore, and revitalize the historic train depot.
 The depot now sits at the corner of US 6 and US 106 and functions as a historical museum recounting the events, stories, and lives of those who have worked to establish this great community.